enkidevs/curriculum/General/Data Structures and Algorithms/verifying-a-binary-search-tree.md

 ```

 ???
-*No
+* No
-*Yes
+* Yes

 ---
 ## Revision

-Which of the following is a complete definition of a node in a binary search tree?
+A node in a binary search tree has to be

 ???
-*A node has to be larger than any node in its left subtree and smaller than any node in the right one.
+* larger than any node in its left subtree and smaller than any node in the right one.
-*A node has to be larger than its left child and smaller than its right one.
+* larger than its left child and smaller than its right one.
-*A node has to be larger than the root and smaller than the right-most leaf.
+* larger than the root and smaller than the right-most leaf.
-*A node has to be larger than any node in its right subtree and smaller than any node in the left one.
+* than any node in its right subtree and smaller than any node in the left one.